Cedar Key is in North Central Florida on the Gulf of Mexico in Levy County.

-It is an Old Florida fishing village of about 700 people that has become a tourist attraction in this part of the state.
+It is an Old Florida fishing village of about 700 full time residents that has become one the more surprising tourist attractions in this part of the state.

 This delightful destination is a straight shot from Gainesville and the University of Florida.

 The Cedar Keys are a group of small islands, and the island city of Cedar Key is located on Way Key.

 Of the surrounding area, 13 of the Keys make up federally protected land called the Cedar Keys National Wildlife Refuge, totaling 762 acres of natural beauty.

 Some of the more well-known of these islands are North Key, Snake Key, and Bird (Deadman's) Key, and Seahorse Key.
 Later, nearby Atsena Otie Key was added to the Refuge.